vmcilwain/myrails/README.md

 This gem was created to make generating rails related files and other rails gem files (that I use) a lot easier.
 It is a thor backed gem that was designed with rails 5 in mind but most of it "should" work with rails 4.

-This gem is not endorsed by 37signals.
+This gem is not endorsed by the rails core team.
 I wrote it as a convenience for generating files that I would otherwise have written by hand.

 ## Disclaimer

-`user at your own risk!`
+`user at your own risk!` I am not held responsible for using this gem.
+If you are not usre it will work for you, install it on a vagrant vm and give it a try there.
+You can use even use the Vagrantfile that is in this repo to take care of configuring a useable vm.

 This gem is not compatible with ruby 2.3 (yet).